 How to Diagnose Hair Loss?

-On our head, we have approximately 100,000 hair follicles.
-Typically, new hair replaces the lost hair.
+On our heads, we have approximately 100,000 hair follicles.
+Typically, new hair replaces lost hair.
 So, losing between 50 and 100 hairs per day as we do is normal, as this small loss won’t be that noticeable.
-However, we can’t know for sure the total amount of the hair lost on a given day.
+However, we can’t know for sure the total amount of hair loss on a given day.
 Only if you notice a worryingly larger-than-usual amount of hair in the shower or your hairbrush is filled with clumps of hair for a number of consecutive days should you take it as a sign to pay a visit to the doctor for a checkup.